 P.S.
 If you’re not interested in extending your trial, no worries.
 You’ll still be able to access your account until midnight tonight, after which you’ll need to sign up for a paid account www.groovehq.com/users/sign_in to log back in.

-Keep your customers engaged by sending emails based on any upcoming events you have in your calendar, like Olark does it in the following email.
+Keep your customers engaged by sending emails based on any upcoming events you have on your calendar like Olark does it in the following email.